Breadcrumb

 Abstract

 The Pregnancy-Related Care Research Network (PRCRN) is a national collective of women's health care providers recruited to participate in research studies.
-The PRCRN consists of three different networks: 1) a national group of practitioners that have agreed to participate in questionnaire studies 2) women's health care providers in the WWAMI (Washington Wyoming Alaska Montana and Idaho) area and a smaller group of practitioners at medical centers across the US that have agreed to distribute questionnaires to their patient population as well as provide access to patient data through extraction from medical records and collection of data during patient visits.
+The PRCRN consists of three different networks: 1) a national group of practitioners that have agreed to participate in questionnaire studies; 2) women's health care providers in the WWAMI (Washington Wyoming Alaska Montana and Idaho) area; and 3) a smaller group of practitioners at medical centers across the US that have agreed to distribute questionnaires to their patient population as well as provide access to patient data through extraction from medical records and collection of data during patient visits.
 The PRCRN program assesses the clinical care patterns and educational needs of women's health care providers and patient experience and outcomes in order to support efforts to improve the delivery of health care to mothers and their children.

 Goals and objectives:

-Proposed activities and target populations:
+Proposed activities and target populations

-Studies are designed in consultation with clinicians the PRCRN Steering Committee health care researchers federal agencies and US universities and research institutions.
+Studies are designed in consultation with clinicians the PRCRN Steering Committee health care researchers federal agencies US universities and research institutions.
 PRCRN-sponsored workshops are an avenue to generate research ideas and encourage development of grant applications by collaborating members.

 Study results are published in peer reviewed journals and presented at conferences.
+The project will produce a minimum of 10 peer reviewed publications per year.
 The PRCRN website and biannual newsletter promote PRCRN findings to a wider audience.

 Publications

-Kopp DM, Debiec K, Schulkin J.�Obstetrician-gynecologists' experience and comfort in treating children and adolescents with gynecologic needs.�J Pediatr Adolesc Gynecol.�2021 Dec 11;.�doi: 10.1016/j.jpag.2021.12.003.�[Epub ahead of print]�PubMed PMID: 34906683.
+Kopp DM, Debiec K, Schulkin J. Obstetrician-gynecologists' experience and comfort in treating children and adolescents with gynecologic needs.
+J Pediatr Adolesc Gynecol.
+2021 Dec 11;. doi: 10.1016/j.jpag.2021.12.003.
+[Epub ahead of print] PubMed PMID: 34906683.
 DOI:10.1016/j.jpag.2021.12.003 December 2021

-Booker WA, Reed EG, Power ML, Schulkin J, Gyamfi-Bannerman C, Manuck T, Berghella V, Vink J.�OBGYN practice patterns regarding combination therapy for prevention of preterm birth: A national survey.�Eur J Obstet Gynecol Reprod Biol.�2021 Nov;266:23-30.�doi: 10.1016/j.ejogrb.2021.09.003.�Epub 2021 Sep 10.�PubMed PMID: 34560330.
+Booker WA, Reed EG, Power ML, Schulkin J, Gyamfi-Bannerman C, Manuck T, Berghella V, Vink J. OBGYN practice patterns regarding combination therapy for prevention of preterm birth: A national survey.
+Eur J Obstet Gynecol Reprod Biol.
+2021 Nov;266:23-30. doi: 10.1016/j.ejogrb.2021.09.003.
+Epub 2021 Sep 10.
+PubMed PMID: 34560330.
 DOI:10.1016/j.ejogrb.2021.09.003 November 2021

-Wakeman B, Kremer M, Schulkin J.�The application of harm reduction to methamphetamine use during pregnancy: a call to arms.�Am J Obstet Gynecol MFM.�2021 Sep;3(5):100418.�doi: 10.1016/j.ajogmf.2021.100418.�Epub 2021 Jun 6.�Review.�PubMed PMID: 34102337.
+Wakeman B, Kremer M, Schulkin J. The application of harm reduction to methamphetamine use during pregnancy: a call to arms.
+Am J Obstet Gynecol MFM.
+2021 Sep;3(5):100418. doi: 10.1016/j.ajogmf.2021.100418.
+Epub 2021 Jun 6.
+Review.
+PubMed PMID: 34102337.
 DOI:10.1016/j.ajogmf.2021.100418 September 2021

-Easter SR, Gilmore KC, Schulkin J, Robinson JN.�Provider Attitudes on Regionalization of Maternity Care: A National Survey.�Matern Child Health J.�2021 Sep;25(9):1402-1409.�doi: 10.1007/s10995-021-03179-3.�Epub 2021 Jun 7.�PubMed PMID: 34097190.
+Easter SR, Gilmore KC, Schulkin J, Robinson JN.
+Provider Attitudes on Regionalization of Maternity Care: A National Survey.
+Matern Child Health J. 2021 Sep;25(9):1402-1409. doi: 10.1007/s10995-021-03179-3.
+Epub 2021 Jun 7.
+PubMed PMID: 34097190.
 DOI:10.1007/s10995-021-03179-3.
 September 2021

-Taouk L, Schulkin J, Gunthert K.�Brief report: the moderating effect of stress mindsets on associations between stress during pregnancy and symptoms of depression and anxiety.�Anxiety Stress Coping.�2021 Aug 18;:1-10.�doi: 10.1080/10615806.2021.1967937.�[Epub ahead of print]�PubMed PMID: 34406091.
+Taouk L, Schulkin J, Gunthert K. Brief report: the moderating effect of stress mindsets on associations between stress during pregnancy and symptoms of depression and anxiety.
+Anxiety Stress Coping.
+2021 Aug 18;:1-10. doi: 10.1080/10615806.2021.1967937.
+[Epub ahead of print] PubMed PMID: 34406091.
 DOI:10.1080/10615806.2021.1967937 August 2021

-Callahan AG, Coleman-Cowger VH, Schulkin J, Power ML.�Racial disparities in influenza immunization during pregnancy in the United States: A narrative review of the evidence for disparities and potential interventions.�Vaccine.�2021 Aug 16;39(35):4938-4948.�doi: 10.1016/j.vaccine.2021.07.028.�Epub 2021 Jul 24.�Review.�PubMed PMID: 34312009.
+Callahan AG, Coleman-Cowger VH, Schulkin J, Power ML.
+Racial disparities in influenza immunization during pregnancy in the United States: A narrative review of the evidence for disparities and potential interventions.
+Vaccine.
+2021 Aug 16;39(35):4938-4948. doi: 10.1016/j.vaccine.2021.07.028.
+Epub 2021 Jul 24.
+Review.
+PubMed PMID: 34312009.
 DOI:10.1016/j.vaccine.2021.07.028.
 August 2021

-Nelson RS, Schulkin J, Power ML.�A Review of the Clinician's Role in Women's Weight Management and Implications for Women's Health and Pregnancy Outcomes.�Obstet Gynecol Surv.�2021 Aug;76(8):493-503.�doi: 10.1097/OGX.0000000000000908.�Review.�PubMed PMID: 34449852.
+Nelson RS, Schulkin J, Power ML.
+A Review of the Clinician's Role in Women's Weight Management and Implications for Women's Health and Pregnancy Outcomes.
+Obstet Gynecol Surv.
+2021 Aug;76(8):493-503. doi: 10.1097/OGX.0000000000000908.
+Review.
+PubMed PMID: 34449852.
 DOI:10.1097/OGX.0000000000000908 August 2021

-Fialkow M, Castleberry N, Wright JD, Schulkin J, Desai VB.�Physician attitudes and knowledge on prophylactic salpingectomy in perimenopausal patients.�Gynecol Oncol Rep.�2021 Aug;37:100824.�doi: 10.1016/j.gore.2021.100824.�eCollection 2021 Aug.�PubMed PMID: 34295957; PubMed Central PMCID: PMC8281582.
+Fialkow M, Castleberry N, Wright JD, Schulkin J, Desai VB.
+Physician attitudes and knowledge on prophylactic salpingectomy in perimenopausal patients.
+Gynecol Oncol Rep. 2021 Aug;37:100824. doi: 10.1016/j.gore.2021.100824. eCollection 2021 Aug.
+PubMed PMID: 34295957; PubMed Central PMCID: PMC8281582.
 DOI:10.1016/j.gore.2021.100824 August 2021

-Daniel S, Schulkin J, Grossman D.�Obstetrician-gynecologist willingness to provide medication abortion with removal of the in-person dispensing requirement for mifepristone.�Contraception.�2021 Jul;104(1):73-76.�doi: 10.1016/j.contraception.2021.03.026.�Epub 2021 Apr 1.�PubMed PMID: 33811840.
+Daniel S, Schulkin J, Grossman D. Obstetrician-gynecologist willingness to provide medication abortion with removal of the in-person dispensing requirement for mifepristone.
+Contraception.
+2021 Jul;104(1):73-76. doi: 10.1016/j.contraception.2021.03.026.
+Epub 2021 Apr 1.
+PubMed PMID: 33811840.
 DOI:10.1016/j.contraception.2021.03.026 July 2021

-Aziz KB, Jelin AC, Keiser AM, Schulkin J, Jelin EB.�Obstetrician patterns of steroid administration for the prenatal management of congenital pulmonary airway malformations.�J Neonatal Perinatal Med.�2021;14(2):213-222.�doi: 10.3233/NPM-200526.�PubMed PMID: 33164951; PubMed Central PMCID: PMC7987887.
+Aziz KB, Jelin AC, Keiser AM, Schulkin J, Jelin EB.
+Obstetrician patterns of steroid administration for the prenatal management of congenital pulmonary airway malformations.
+J Neonatal Perinatal Med.
+2021;14(2):213-222. doi: 10.3233/NPM-200526.
+PubMed PMID: 33164951; PubMed Central PMCID: PMC7987887.
 DOI:10.3233/NPM-200526 March 2021

 Gaur P, Power ML, Schulkin J, Jelin AC.
 Associations of Preconception Body Weight, Body Mass Index, and Hypertension with Preeclampsia.
 J Womens Health (Larchmt).
 Published online December 8, 2023. doi:10.1089/jwh.2023.0083 DOI:doi:10.1089/jwh.2023.0083 December 2023